 That makes it easy for you to add a little bit of zing to meals and snacks.
-Plus, fermented foods (like kimchi) can often be a fantastic source of nutrients and probiotics.
+Plus, fermented foods (like kimchi, which is made from cabbage) can often be a fantastic source of nutrients and probiotics.

 This is a favorite for so many!
 The health benefits of eggs combined with the big flavor of pickle juice is such a winner.
 And it makes for fantastic egg salad!

 My family has a garlic farm, so we always have lots of garlic scapes on hand in late June!
 Pickling them is our go-to.

 In addition to canning sauerkraut, you can also pickle it.
 Makes a super fast dinner along with sausage and cole slaw.